metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 Panthers are horrid at defending against the run.

 The interior of the Titans offensive line may be a point of weakness.

+Solid coverage by the Panthers defensive backs.

+Tennessee's defense on the other hand leaves much to be desired.
+Being gifted a few interceptions by Jameis Winston last week seems to have left them overconfident.
+The only good thing the defense is doing is getting pressure on the quarterback.
+Yet that pressure means little if you let the Panthers convert on downs like 3rd and 14.
+The worst part is that Carolina moved the chains on that down with a wide receiver screen that was only designed to net several yards and set up an easier field goal.